-- 7.3.2 Approval of new or revised Recommendations may be sought: - a) at a WTDC; - b) through consultation of the Member States by correspondence as soon as the relevant study group has adopted the text.
+7.3.2 Approval of new or revised Recommendations may be sought:

+b) through consultation of the Member States by correspondence as soon as the relevant study group has adopted the text.

 7.3.3 At the study group meeting during which a draft is adopted, the study group shall decide to submit the draft new or revised Recommendation for approval, either at the next WTDC or by consultation of the Member States.